omerwe/MALAX/README.md

 This will analyze the data in the `example` directory using two variance components and will print the results to the file `example/malax_2K.txt`.

+<br><br>
+#Detailed Instructions

+MALAX takes as input a file with number of reads (`r.txt` in the example directory), a file with with number of methylated reads (`y.txt`), a file with a predictor (`pred.txt`), a file with covariates (`covars.txt`), and one or two covariance matrices associated with random effects (`--kernel` and `--kernel2`).
+The corresponding flags can be seen in the example above.
+The code will print a file with a p-value for every tested site.

+Additionally, the code supports a fixed effects beta-binomial model, which can be invoked by adding the flag `--test bb` to the example command above.
+This code will ignore the `--kernel` and `--kernel2` commands.

+The format of the files can be seen in the example directory.
+It is the same format as used by [MACAU](http://www.xzlab.org/software.html).